John Abraham: Setbacks and Pathaan (2020–present)

-Abraham has other releases of 2023 are Tehran and Tariq, both directed by Arun Gopalan, with the former produced by Dinesh Vijan and latter produced by himself.
-In addition he is supposed to star in an untitled Sajid Khan-directed comedy with Riteish Deshmukh and the remake of the 2020 Malayalam film, Ayyappanum Koshiyum.

-Producer

-Abraham's debut as a producer was titled Vicky Donor (2012) and the film featured Ayushmann Khurrana, Annu Kapoor and Yami Gautam in lead roles.
-Abraham also appeared in an item-number for the film.
-It opened to positive response, and turned out to be a critical and commercial success.
-His second production, Madras Cafe which was also directed by Shoojit Sircar, opened to overwhelming response from the critics.
-In 2018, he produced the Marathi film Savita Damodar Paranjpe.
+Vedaa (2024) is a crime-action thriller directed by Nikkhil Advani, featuring John Abraham as a grieving officer supporting a young Dalit woman's fight for dignity, blending intense action with a poignant social message.
+Abraham's future releases include Tehran directed by Arun Gopalan and produced by Dinesh Vijan, and The Diplomat, scheduled to be released on 7 March 2025.

 Personal life

 During the filming of Jism in 2002, Abraham began to date his co-star Bipasha Basu.
-They were in a relationship until early 2011.
 While together, the two were often referred to as a supercouple in the Indian media.
 Abraham once stated, "I have always kept quiet about my personal life and will continue to maintain a dignified silence.
 It's just the way my parents raised me.
 I rather leave it at speculation."
 The couple broke up in 2011.

-Abraham is now married to Priya Runchal, an Indian-American financial analyst and investment banker from the United States but native to McLeod Ganj, whom he met in Mumbai, in December 2010.
+Abraham is married to Priya Runchal, an Indian-American financial analyst and investment banker from the United States but native to McLeod Ganj, whom he met in Mumbai in December 2010.
 They married on 3 January 2014.
 Runchal is also the chairperson of NorthEast United FC.

-Abraham is a fitness model and he abstains from smoking, consuming alcohol and any intoxicants.
+Off-screen, Abraham is a bodybuilder and fitness model and he abstains from smoking, consuming alcohol, and any intoxicants, although he did smoke as part of filming No Smoking (2007) and Dishoom (2016) but later quit the habit after filming ended.
 Due to this, he often avoids many parties and functions.
 Abraham is a sport bike collector.